kammitama5/kammitama5.github.io/_posts/2020-08-11-Tuesday-August-11th.md

   told me why they would laugh at me behind my back, to get me a pair of stockings to wear to church the following Sunday.
   Eventually I realized that nothing I could do would stop them from bullying me and feeling like an outsider, so I went right back to wearing socks.
 It was a lesson I learned about being true to myself.
 But that is besides the point.
+- Later on, I did have the maturity to realize why I was bullied, and to simultaneously appreciate the importance of why my parents wanted me to participate in Confirmation there.
+It's helped me understand other situations where I have been an outsider, also, and to continue to learn how to keep to myself when I am ostracized by the common group.

 ## Reading
 - Reading is tied to colonization for me not just because of our British history (as I am from a British colonized country),